MK 108 cannon: Ammunition

-The cannon used specially-developed 30×90RB mm ammunition—30 mm calibre, 90 mm case length, rebated/reduced rim.
+The cannon used specially developed 30×90RB mm ammunition—30 mm calibre, 90 mm case length, rebated/reduced rim.
 Unlike most other weapon rounds, which used traditional brass for the case, the MK 108's ammunition used steel cases.
 Several types of ammunition were developed, including practice, armor-piercing, high-explosive and incendiary.
 In operation, however, two major ammunition types were used: mine shell and high-explosive incendiary.
 The mine shell was made by drawn steel (the same way brass cartridge-cases are made) instead of being forged and machined as was the usual practice for cannon shells.
 This resulted in a shell with a thin but strong wall, which hence had a much larger cavity in which to pack a much larger explosive or incendiary charge than was otherwise possible.

 Construction

 The cannon proved to be relatively light, effective, reliable, compact and easy to manufacture due to its simple construction—80% of the weapon was made from stamped parts, and the number of moving parts was kept to a minimum by using advanced primer ignition blowback (APIB) operation.
+The simplicity of construction allowed inexperienced workers to make the parts (mostly women).

 The MK 108 was optimized for a high rate of fire at the expense of ballistic performance.
 It was easy to maintain, and its compact size, low weight and electrical priming made it ideal for aircraft installation.

 The cannon's distinctive heavy pounding sound and high rate of fire gave it the nickname "pneumatic hammer" amongst Allied aircrews, who feared its destructive power.

 Mechanism

 Normally, gas-operated or recoil-operated mechanisms are used in automatic weapons of rifle calibre and larger because the chamber pressure in such weapons is very high.
-Therefore, if a simple blowback system (where there is no positive lock between the bolt and barrel) is used, the bolt may recoil and open the breech while the chamber pressure is still high, causing damage to the weapon and split cases (see blowback article for more information).
-To avoid this, simple blowback guns have to use low-powered cartridges or a very heavy bolt.
+Therefore, if a simple blowback system (where there is no positive lock between the bolt and barrel) is used, the bolt may recoil and open the breech while the chamber pressure is still high, causing damage to the weapon and split cases.
+To avoid this, simple blowback guns have to use low-powered cartridges or a very heavy bolt, as discussed in blowback article.

 In an Advanced Primer Ignition Blowback design such as the MK 108, the forward motion of the bolt is used instead of a locking mechanism to prevent this premature opening.
 When the 108 is ready to fire, the bolt and main spring are held back at the rear of the gun, the spring under considerable tension.
 When the trigger is squeezed, they are released and shoot forward at a high speed.
 The bolt picks up a cartridge and chambers it, but instead of coming to rest against the breech face, it follows the case a small distance into the chamber—which is of course made specially longer in these guns to accommodate this manoeuvre.
 Also a cartridge case with a rebated rim is used, so that the extractor claw can hook over the rim and still fit within the chamber.